stormagain/EasyCache/README.md

     Log.d("Student","student:"+cachedStudent.name+" "+cachedStudent.age);

 # Attention
 As type erasure, Map is not support at this time.
-Of course, you can use List,Set,ArrayList,LinkedList,HashSet unquestionably To use this library, you need to add a GSON dependency
+Of course, you can use List,Set,ArrayList,LinkedList,HashSet unquestionably.
+To use this library, you need to add a GSON dependency

 ex:compile 'com.google.code.gson:gson:2.2.4'